Ishika-0713/Mental-Health-Help-Recomendation-Engine-/README.md

-This is a mental health articles recommendation website I made using matrix factorization algorithm and Streamlit.
+This is a mental health articles recommendation website I made using matrix factorization algorithm in Python and Streamlit.

 To run the app.py file, run the following command in the terminal: